 - Show On Order Red Color When PO No Submitted – with this option selected, the quantity on order will display red numbers if the purchase order has not been marked Submitted.

 Before you order any items on the PRM, you may want to allocate existing inventory available in your warehouse.
-You will know you have product available to allocate by looking for quantities in the Available column of the PRM.
+You will know you have a product available to allocate by looking for quantities in the Available column of the PRM.

 - On the Purchase Request Manager, select the Options button